-Don’t get us wrong—we love wine as much as the next person, and with Waiheke's famed vineyards scattered all over the island—some of our favourites of which can be found here—you’d be forgiven for thinking that's all the place has to offer.
-Though long viewed as a luxury destination—cue over indulgence and splashing of cash—Waiheke is literally awash in great options to have you out and about and enjoying the land in many different ways, all without breaking the bank.
+Don’t get us wrong—we love wine as much as the next person, and with Waiheke's famed vineyards scattered all over the island you’d be forgiven for thinking that's all the place has to offer.
+Though long viewed as a luxury destination, Waiheke is literally awash in great options to have you out and about and enjoying the land in many different ways, all without breaking the bank.

-Just a 45 minute ferry from Auckland, it's the perfect weekender.
-To get you started, here are 15 of the best things to do in Waiheke that aren't drinking wine.
+Just a 45-minute ferry from Auckland, it's the perfect weekender.
+To get you started, here are 16 of the best things to do in Waiheke that aren't drinking wine.

 Play In The Water

-During the summer months there’s an absolute plethora of exciting watersports available, whatever floats your boat—see what we did there—there’s an option for you.
+During the summer months there’s an absolute plethora of exciting watersports available, there's an activity for you no matter what floats your boat (sorry not sorry).
 While you won’t find many surfing breaks on the island, there's plenty to entertain yourself with a body board.
 Onetangi beach has some pretty good waves most of the time, and with all that space you’re unlikely to drift into anyone else.

 Perhaps you’ll want to try your hand at Stand Up Paddle boarding (SUP to those in the know), you can hire boards from Matiatia bay where the ferry comes in from Auckland or from Oneroa or Onetangi beaches.
 Torch your core as you paddle serenely across the bay where you may even spot a stingray.